Partnership for Enabling Market Environments for Fertilizer in Africa (PEMEFA)

 - Katrin Kuhlmann, J.D., President and Founder, NML, Lecturer on Law at Harvard Law School, and Adjunct Professor at Georgetown University Law Center

-- Nicole M. Mason, Ph.D., Assistant Professor, Department of Agricultural, Food, and Resource Economics (AFRE), MSU
+- Nicole M. Mason, Ph.D., Associate Professor, Department of Agricultural, Food, and Resource Economics (AFRE), MSU

 - Maria Wanzala-Mlobela, Ph.D., Senior Director - Policy, Partnerships, and Government Relations, AFAP